hyq123999/imlb-2016/wednesday.rst

 - 15 minute or faster charge rate (usually 10 minute)
 - cycled up to 25,000 cycles (moved between buildings)

-  - capacity started at ≈ 800 mAh/g, now at ≈600 mAh/g
+  - capacity started at about 800 mAh/g, now at about 600 mAh/g

 - Safety